pavondunbar/Irina/README.md

 # Irina

-Irina is a Python script that uses a rule-based system to generate insurance recommendations based on user inputs.
+Irina is a Python script that uses a rule-based system to generate life insurance recommendations based on user inputs.
 Irena leverages conditional statements to determine the appropriate recommendation and to generate reasons based on the inputs.

 # Synopsis